LGBTQI Resource Page

 Homophobia is the fear, hatred, discomfort with, or mistrust of people who are lesbian, gay, or bisexual.
 Similarly, transphobia is fear, hatred, discomfort with, or mistrust of people who are transgender, genderqueer, or don’t follow traditional gender norms.
 This resource provides information on the impacts of homophobia and transphobia.

 person feel ashamed, embarrassed, and angry.
 It also puts them at risk for discrimination or even violence.
-It’s important to remember that someone’s sexual orientation is sensitive information and it is for them to reveal to others.
+It’s important to remember that someone’s sexual orientation or gender identity is sensitive information and it is for them to reveal to others.
 People who experience homophobic, biphobic, or transphobic harassment often feel alone and are afraid to tell anyone what’s happening.
 They should be free to share this information when they’re ready to.

 LGBTQ Supports for Bullying and Harassment